simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 Any time you move away from a SQL database, you should [think long and hard](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/) about this.
+Additionally, there are very nice time-series database solutions out there.
+So we should have good reasons for inventing yet-another-database.
+However, mainstream SQL and Time-series databases all have one big drawback: they don't support synchronizing subsets of data between distributed systems.

 With system design, one approach is to order the problems you are solving by difficulty with the top of the list being most important/difficult, and then optimize the system to solve the hard problems first.

-1. Synchronizing data between systems (including history)
+1. Synchronizing subsets of data between distributed systems (including history)
+2. Be small and efficient enough to deploy at the edge
-2. Real-time response
+3. Real-time response
-3. Efficient searching through history
+4. Efficient searching through history
-4. Flexible data storage/schema
+5. Flexible data storage/schema
-5. Querying nodes and state
+6. Querying nodes and state
-6. Arbitrary relationships between data
+7. Arbitrary relationships between data
-7. Data encode/decode performance
+8. Data encode/decode performance

-The number of devices and nodes in systems SIOT is targeting is relatively small, thus #4 is relatively easy as the dataset can be cached in memory.
-The history is a much bigger dataset so using a stream to synchronize and query makes a lot of sense.
+The number of devices and nodes in systems SIOT is targeting is relatively small, thus the current node topology can be cached in memory.
+The history is a much bigger dataset so using a stream to synchronize, store, and retrieve time-series data makes a lot of sense.

-On #6, will we ever need arbitrary relationships between data?
+On #7, will we ever need arbitrary relationships between data?
 With the node graph, we can do this fairly well.
 Edges contain points that can be used to further characterize the relationship between nodes.
 With IoT systems your relationships between nodes is mostly determined by physical proximity.
 A Modbus sensor is connected to a Modbus, which is connected to a Gateway, which is located at a site, which belows to a customer.

-On #7, the network is relatively slow compared to anything else, so if it takes a little more time to encode/decode data this is typically not a big deal as the network is the bottleneck.
+On #8, the network is relatively slow compared to anything else, so if it takes a little more time to encode/decode data this is typically not a big deal as the network is the bottleneck.

-With an IoT system, our data is primarily 1) sequential in time, and 2) hierarchical in structure.
-This the streaming/tree approach still appears to make a lot of sense.
+With an IoT system, the data is primarily 1) sequential in time, and 2) hierarchical in structure.
+Thus the streaming/tree approach still appears to be the best approach.

 ### Questions